-

 Blue cheese and roasted cauliflower soup

 Just over a year ago, Maggie and I returned from the Northern Territory at the end of a wonderful two weeks of travel experiences, including two days in the Uluru-Kata Tjuta National Park.
-The accommodation for our Uluru-Kata Tjuta … Continue reading
+The accommodation for our Uluru-Kata Tjuta visit … Continue reading

 Two duckadent dinners